drogatkin/TJWS2/1.x/doc/sbc/README.md

 If your Linux has GUI,
  then you can use the standard **disk image writer**.
 Do the right mouse click on an image file in the file explorer.
-Select Open with other application and then select the image writer.
-Follow on screen instructions then.
+Select Open with other application and then select the disk image writer.
+Follow the on screen instructions then.

 Writing an OS image on SSD/M.2 disk is the same as for a micro SD card.
 Use `orangepi-config` to make it bootable then.